Matthew-Keenan/google-homepage/README.md

 This project is to help me utilize the basics of HTML and CSS that I have recently learned through The Odin Project.
+Recreating the Google Homepage allowed me oto apply the concepts I learned to a real project.